-The Victorian Government is building three state-of-the-art stations as part of the Mernda Rail Extension Project.
+The Victorian Government has built three state-of-the-art stations as part of the Mernda Rail Extension Project.

-Using the relaxed feel of a homestead verandah as its inspiration, the design places the station building into a lively public forecourt that will directly connect with the school and surrounding homes.
+Using the relaxed feel of a homestead verandah as its inspiration, the Middle Gorge Station design places the station building into a lively public forecourt that will directly connect with the school and surrounding homes.

-Built at ground level opposite Marymede Catholic College, this station will provide parking for approximately 550 cars and a separate bike storage area that connects directly to a walking and cycling path.
+Built at ground level opposite Marymede Catholic College, this station provides parking for approximately 550 cars and a separate bike storage area that connects directly to a walking and cycling path.

 Arriving at the station

-The station’s ramps, lifts and stairs will provide easy access and a path will connect new public forecourts on both sides of the station via a wide pedestrian underpass.
+The station’s ramps, lifts and stairs provide easy access and a path connects new public forecourts on both sides of the station via a wide pedestrian underpass.

-The station has been designed to be comfortably accessed by everyone – including the elderly, people travelling with children and people with disability.
+The station was designed to be comfortably accessed by everyone – including the elderly, people travelling with children and people with disability.

-A gradual rise from the street-level footpath will make entering the station easier, with clear views to the entrance.
-Walls will be designed and placed to maximise visibility from the ramps, lifts and stairs and public space.
+A gradual rise from the street-level footpath makes entering the station easier, with clear views to the entrance.
+Walls have been designed and placed to maximise visibility from the ramps, lifts and stairs and public space.

-Carefully placed lighting and CCTV will help maintain safety, as will the presence of Protective Services Officers.
+Carefully placed lighting and CCTV help maintain safety, as does the presence of Protective Services Officers.

-Simple but elegant roof structures will span most of the platforms, offering protection from the weather.
+Simple but elegant roof structures span most of the platforms, offering protection from the weather.

-Distinctive paving at the forecourt will highlight the station entrance, and larger native trees will provide shade for seated areas.
+Distinctive paving at the forecourt highlight the station entrance, and larger native trees will provide shade for seated areas once they have grown.

-Access is available via both Old Plenty Road and Williamsons Road for taxi and kiss-and-ride drop-off facilities, which will be visible from waiting areas.
+Access is available via both Old Plenty Road and Williamsons Road for taxi and kiss-and-ride drop-off facilities, which are visible from waiting areas.

 Sustainable building materials

-The station’s rock walls will use stone excavated from the project area.
-Native trees will be used for landscaping, creating a range of spaces to enjoy.
+The station’s rock walls were constructed using stone excavated from the project area.
+Native trees have been used for landscaping, creating a range of spaces to enjoy.

-Linking with the school crossing, a large public space will offer a safe meeting area while reducing the need for pedestrians and vehicles to mix.
+Linking with the school crossing, a large public space offers a safe meeting area while reducing the need for pedestrians and vehicles to mix.